Use Source Network Address Translation (SNAT) for outbound connections

 For more information about connection pooling with Azure App Service, see Troubleshooting intermittent outbound connection errors in Azure App Service

-New outbound connections to a destination IP will fail when port exhaustion occurs.
-Connections will succeed when a port becomes available.
+New outbound connections to a destination IP fail when port exhaustion occurs.
+Connections succeed when a port becomes available.
 This exhaustion occurs when the 64,000 ports from an IP address are spread thin across many backend instances.
 For guidance on mitigation of SNAT port exhaustion, see the troubleshooting guide.

 For UDP connections, the load balancer uses a port-restricted cone NAT algorithm, which consumes one SNAT port per destination IP whatever the destination port.